 Measures against earthquakes and tsunami taken by Suzuki for local residents

 A part of Suzuki’s facilities is registered as a tsunami shelter for local residents, and they are invited to see the facilities registered as shelter once a year.
 Also, we have a system for an earthquake to deploy watchmen on the roof of the headquarters, let them check occurrence of tsunami, and sound a siren to notify residents when tsunami is found.
 Manual and electric sirens are installed on the roof of the headquarters.
 The electric siren is designed to be operated even with the dedicated electricity generator in case of a power failure.

 Measures against earthquakes and tsunami taken by Suzuki for employees

 Aimed to protect the lives of our employees, Earthquake Early Warning Systems are installed at the headquarters and each plant and manufacturing companies.
 Earthquake and tsunami evacuation drills are repetitively conducted with all employees participating.
 In this drill, when the Earthquake Early Warning System alerts, the employees secure their safety and the employees at offices with risk of tsunami evacuate to safe places where the water of tsunami cannot reach.
 We have a system to confirm safety of employees immediately when a disaster occurs via communication equipment such as satellite telephones and radios set at each plant and sales distributors all over Japan as an emergency communication tool.
 We conduct a drill for satellite telephones every month to be ready for an emergency.

 In addition, relief method trainings are conducted by retired fire fighters in all offices since 2012, and repetitive trainings are continuously carried out.
 This enables our employees to arrest bleeding or treat injuries and convey in stretcher on their own upon large-scale disasters.
-(Total of 3,860 employees participated in 7 years (as of the end of June))
+(Total of 4,550 employees participated in 7 years (as of the end of June))